- FREE Credit Counseling

 (b) If the consumer notifies the debt collector in writing within the thirty-day period described in subsection (a) that the debt, or any portion thereof, is disputed, or that the consumer requests the name and address of the original creditor, the debt collector shall cease collection of the debt, or any disputed portion thereof, until the debt collector obtains verification of the debt or any copy of a judgment, or the name and address of the original creditor, and a copy of such verification or judgment, or name and address of the original creditor, is mailed to the consumer by the debt collector.

 The requirements for meeting debt validation are not tough.
 However, it's not enough to send you a computer-generated printout of the debt.
-There is an opinion letter from the FTC to back this up.

-So, if a creditor can't validate a debt:
+If a creditor can't validate a debt:

 - They are not allowed to collect the debt,